tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 ---
 title: Certainty and Uncertainty as Elements of Faith
-description: Our faith is stronger when we can admit what we do not know
+description: Our faith is stronger when we can accept what we do not know
 date: Last Modified
 draft: true
 ---